 Scope: Well Operator, including well engineering and project management services

-Hurricane Energy specialises in fractured basement reservoirs, a reservoir type in production in a number of oil regions globally but not yet established as a producing horizon in the UKCS.
+Although fractured reservoirs, such as those found west of Shetland, were in production in several oil provinces globally, they were not in production in the UKCS.
 Unlike sandstone reservoirs, which hold hydrocarbons in the pore spaces between the sand grains, fractured basement reservoirs are primarily composed of granite and the oil is found in the fractures and fault zones within it.

+Concept designs, which would typically take four months, were reduced to one-month and detailed planning and subcontracting times were halved.
 An incentivised approach to supply chain contracts also contributed toward a reduction of well costs by approximately 20%, compared to original budgets.
-The ambitious drilling programme was therefore delivered within the overall budget; despite adverse winter weather.